DiegoFraR/swe3313Project/Technical Design/Technical Design Information.md

 * In the document linked below, you will find our entity-relationship diagram.
 The entity-relationship diagram depicts how the different objects interact with the database and vise versa.
 * __[Entity-Relationship Diagram](https://github.com/DiegoFraR/swe3313Project/blob/main/Technical%20Design/Entity-Relationship%20Diagram.md)__

+## Tables of Field Descriptions
+* In the document linked below, you will find tables of field descriptions for each entity in the entity-relationship diagram.
+*
 ## Database Seed Data
 * This document shows what seed data we will use
 * __[Database Seed Data](https://github.com/DiegoFraR/swe3313Project/blob/main/Technical%20Design/Database%20Seed%20Data.md)__